JuanF777/Safe-Navigation/using_stable_baseline/readme.md

 ```
 ## others

-'dqn_carla.zip' is the trained model
+'dqn_carla.zip' is the trained model (currently runnable but no functioning since the action is not properly defined yet (only steer left and steer right))